evert-arias/repeatify/README.md

 ### throttled(task, options, callbacks?)

-Execute a promise a certain number of times guaranteeing that the execution interval is not less than the designated.
+Execute a promise a certain number of times with a fixed iteration interval.

 #### task